 The error message is for error code 001862: Publishing of geoprocessing services is restricted to administrators only.
 Beginning at 10.4, only administrators can publish geoprocessing services and deploy service extensions (SOEs or SOIs).
 This restriction can be changed by an administrator.
 See Change geoprocessing service and service extension publishing privileges for details.

-When users publish a scene layer, they see the message The publishing tool could not connect to the tile cache data store.
+When users publish a scene layer to an ArcGIS Enterprise 10.6 or earlier release portal, they see the message The publishing tool could not connect to the tile cache data store.
 This may be due to security settings that affect how the hosting server communicates with the tile cache data store..
 The same message appears in the ArcGIS Server logs on the hosting server.
 How can I resolve this?

 If the tile cache data store is configured to use SSLv3 encryption, but the machines in the hosting server do not have SSLv3 enabled, this message will be returned when a user publishes a scene layer from ArcGIS Pro or the ArcGIS Enterprise portal.